While exploring their new village home, Gail and Gemma Roberts found themselves trapped in a haunted house.

 On the way the truck has a road accident occurs, which enables the Resistance to escape.
 Carol stays on in the hope of finding her father, but it has the Resistance becoming even more convinced she is a spy.

 At the warehouse Col is taken to patrol with soldiers; a soldier says dogs are not for friendship but to enforce discipline.
-A Trustee i.e., a prisoner who reports misbehaviour in exchange for lighter work, and doesn’t a nice type either, takes Carol to the barracks.
+A Trustee i.e., a prisoner who reports misbehaviour in exchange for lighter work, and doesn’t look a nice type either, takes Carol to the barracks.
 A prisoner pushes a large box on the Trustee from above, which hurts her leg.
 Carol realises she will be next for an ‘accident’ if anyone at the warehouse finds out who her father is.
-She steals an opportunity to smuggle herself to Sin Pact HQ in a food truck, but Col unwittingly spoils her escape when he joins her in the truck, so the Sin Pact men find them.
+She steals an opportunity to smuggle herself to Sin-Pact HQ in a food truck, but Col unwittingly spoils her escape when he joins her in the truck, so the Sin-Pact men find them.

 Gran sees kids stealing her crops and chases them off.
 The kids call her a meanie who can’t begrudge a few carrots and turnips to the starving.
-As they take off, they call Gran a “mean old witch” (we certainly agree) say they will burn an effigy of her alongside the one of the “Sin Pact guy” they are going to burn that night.
+As they take off, they call Gran a “mean old witch” (we certainly agree) and say they will burn an effigy of her alongside the one of the “Sin-Pact guy” they are going to burn that night.

-That night Carol discovers the effigy of the “Sin Pact guy” is her father, and realises what will happen if they find out she is his daughter.
+That night Carol discovers the effigy of the “Sin-Pact guy” means her father, and realises what will happen to her family if these hate-crazed people find out they are related to him.
 Gran is not concerned at seeing Dad being burned in effigy, but takes umbrage at the sight of her own effigy joining him in the fire.
-She blames Carol, saying it’s her fault for running away, and calls Carol a spy that Sin Pact planted on her.
+She blames Carol, saying it’s her fault for running away, and calls Carol a spy that Sin-Pact planted on her.
 Gran now makes Carol take her meals outside, and Mum does not stand up to Gran.

 Being forced to eat outside makes Carol vulnerable to more harassment from the villagers.
 They call her an informer, daub “S” on her clothes and equipment, and then throw her into a trench and open the sluice gates on her.
 Carol is in real trouble because she cannot swim.

 Then a mysterious figure appears and helps Carol out with a rope.
 He disappears before she can get a good look at him.
-He leaves a note telling her to leave Gran’s farm, and she mustn’t stop to say goodbye.
-Carol decides to have another crack at finding Sin Pact HQ.
+He leaves a note telling her to leave the area immediately and don’t stop to say goodbye at the farm.
+Carol decides to have another crack at finding Sin-Pact HQ.
 Mum and Joe join in; the stranger had left a note explaining the attempt on Carol’s life.
 Mum apologises for not standing up to Gran.